oracle/cloudtestdrive/AppDev/cloud-native/livelabs/individual/kubernetes/kubernetes-core/kubernetes-core.md

 Please follow the tasks in the **Setup your container images using scripts** section (click the name in the labs index)

-## Basic Kubernetes - Setting up your cluster and running your services
+## Part 1: Setting up your cluster and running your services

 This section covers how to run the docker images in kubenetes, how to use Kubernetes secrets to hold configuration and access information, how to use an ingress to expose your application on a web port.
 Basically this covers how to make your docker based services run in in a Kubernetes cluster.

 We also look at using Helm to install Kubernetes "infrastructure" such as the ingress server

-## Cloud Native with Kubernetes
+## Part 2: Cloud Native with Kubernetes

 ### Is it running, and what to do if it isn't

 Kubernetes doesn't just provide a platform to run containers in, it also provides a base for many other things including a comprehensive service availability framework which handles monitoring containers and services to see if they are still running, are still alive and are capable of responding to requests.

-## Horizontal and Auto Scaling
+## Part 3a&b: Horizontal and Auto Scaling

 Kubernetes also supports horizontal scaling of services, enabling multiple instances of a service to run with the load being shared amongst all of them.